 Level 1: Delivery of projects through the personal heroics and effort of the project manager and his or her team.
-Delivery is despite the organisation rather than because of it.
+Delivery occurs despite the organisation rather than because of it.

-Level 2: Anybody can deliver, not just heroes, because there is an agreed methodology that helps repeat earlier successes from similar projects.
+Level 2: Anybody can deliver, not just heroes.
+There is an agreed-upon methodology that helps repeat earlier successes on similar projects.
 Courses and training help at this level.

 Level 3: This is not only about delivering projects, but also realising benefits.
-This involves knowing what the expected benefits are and when the project has delivered them.
+It involves knowing what the expected benefits are, and when achieved.

-Level 4: Is about whether we are doing the right projects and how those projects can deliver the business strategy.
+Level 4: This is about whether we are doing the right projects and how those projects can deliver the business strategy.